MTES-MCT/data-preparation-plugin/README.md

 Most data preparation jobs can be seen as direct acyclic graph (DAG) of tasks where tasks can be of different sorts:

-* downloading (updated) data from web urls into local filesystem
+* downloading data from web urls into local filesystem
 * loading files from local filesystem into a PostgreSQL table
 * transforming data using Python or SQL functions:
   * filtering